-Note: The JDK or JRE installation path must not contain blanks or special characters such as ~ \$ @.
+Note: .

-4. If your database is running on the same computer as the application server, you can configure the database (create the database for Interstage BPM) and deploy the server with a single run of the Deployment Tool.
+- You are recommended to use the JDK or JRE that is shipped with the application server. - The JDK or JRE installation path must not contain blanks or special characters such as \$ @. - 3.
+If your database is running on the same computer as the application server, you can configure the database (create the database for Interstage BPM) and deploy the server with a single run of the Deployment Tool.
 To do so, select Configure Database on this Machine.